Custom models

 )

-To create a new Custom Model Version from a previous one, with just new k8s resources values, do the following:
+To create a new custom model version from a previous one, with just new k8s resource values:

 import os